Notice regarding the quality of machine translation

 To carry out the business of wholesale or business-to-business no professional qualifications are required.
 However, a professional who wishes to join a market of national interest (MIN) must apply for permission.

-To go further Article L. 761-1 and the following Code of Commerce.
+For further information: Article L. 761-1 and the following Code of Commerce.

 Installation in a National Interest Market (MIF)